 In a repeated survey we wish to provide good estimates not just of values at a single time point, but also of how the population is changing over time.
-These objectives are related, since sufficiently accurate estimates at each time point must result in a good picture of changes over time.
+These objectives are related, since improving the accuracy of estimates at each time point will usually result in a better picture of changes over time.
 Because of this, much sample design work has been focused on obtaining good cross-sectional estimates (or level estimates).
 For this purpose the focus of design work is typically the size and composition of the sample and how to use any available extra data such as population benchmarks.